 Do I have a right to have an attorney present?

 In most cases, your right to have legal counsel or another representative present is limited to formal grievance hearings or hearings concerning the proposed nonrenewal or termination of your employment contract.
 You may request that your administrator allow you to have a friend, colleague or other representative present during the meeting.
-Granting the request is within your supervisor’s discretion.
+Granting the request is normally within your supervisor’s discretion.

 What if my principal schedules a grievance conference at the last minute?